boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-2.md

 ### A BETTER SEARCH

-One of the other issues we have is where duplicate results are returned when searching for more then one term IE a search for &#8220;AuthDBDUserRealmQuery SQL&#8221; will return the single document which contains AuthDBDUserRealmQuery twice.
+One of the other issues we have is where duplicate results are returned when searching for more then one term IE a search for "AuthDBDUserRealmQuery SQL" will return the single document which contains AuthDBDUserRealmQuery twice.
 Lets implement some logic to remove duplicate documents from being returned.

 The implementation is basically a copy of naievesearch and we modify the dosearch method like so